Houston Breast Lift (Mastopexy)

 Since the natural aging process continues, the results achieved with a mastopexy in Houston may not be permanent.
 Nonetheless, the breasts will still appear more youthful than they did before the breast lift.
 Some patients enjoy longer-lasting results by maintaining a steady weight.

 As with Every Procedure, a Mastopexy Has Potential Risks

-One of the best ways a patient can reduce her likelihood of experiencing these complications is to choose an experienced breast lift expert like Dr. Tuan Truong or Dr. Shitel Patel to perform her procedure.
+One of the best ways a patient can reduce her likelihood of experiencing these complications is to choose Dr. Shitel Patel to perform her procedure.

-Dr. Patel and Dr. Truong use their extensive experience performing breast lifts when determining the incision pattern that will serve a patient best.
+Dr. Patel uses his experience performing breast lifts when determining the incision pattern that will serve a patient best.

 Asymmetrical breasts, irregularities in their size or shape can occur due to changes as the breasts heal.

 Some women experience changes in breast or nipple sensation.
 This side effect usually subsides within a few weeks.
 Nonetheless, on rare occasions, some loss of feeling remains.